paulunits/data-structures-hash-challenge/README.md

 ## Release 1, Implement a Hash

+### Before you begin

+ * Read Wikipedia's entry on [Hash Tables](http://en.wikipedia.org/wiki/Hash_table)
+ * What data structure have you used that provides constant-time reads and writes?
+ * How can you use that structure to your advantage?
+ * How will you produce a [Hash Function](http://en.wikipedia.org/wiki/Hash_function) for a String?
+Note: it doesn't need to be a perfect hash function, collisions are OK, but how do you deal with them?

 ### Interface

 Implement and test a `MyHash` class, you can use Ruby's array on this one behind the scenes if you'd like.